MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

 Kernel Rules
 ^^^^^^^^^^^^

 There are a number of Do's and Don't's that should/must be adhered to when writing kernels for LFRic.

+* Kernels should be self contained and not rely on any external variables.
+  All none local variables must be passed through the kernel interface and defined in the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
+  This includes any variables that are used to control the behaviour of the kernel, such as flags or parameters.
+Kernels should not rely on any global variables or module variables.

 * Kernels should have output or input/output arguments first in their argument list followed by input arguments.
-Aim to follow this convention in other code too.
+Aim to follow this convention in other code too (Kernels infer the number of layers from the first field in the list regardless of its access method).

-* Kernels are designed to be called multiple times per invoke, each call modifying only a subset of the field.
+* `CELL_COLUMN` and `DOF` based Kernels are designed to be called multiple times per invoke, each call modifying only a subset of the field.
 Therefore, kernel output arguments need always to have intent(inout) and not intent(out).
-To understand the true intent, examine the kernel metadata.
+  To understand the true intent, examine the :ref:`kernel metadata<psyclone:lfric-api-kernel-metadata>`.
+The type of kernel can be determined by examining the :ref:`psyclone:lfric-operates-on` metadata.
+  `DOMAIN` kernels although currently only called once per invoke also require intent(inout) for their output arguments.
+This is because the kernel may be called multiple times in the future with implementation of segments.
+  This requirement for intent(inout) is to ensure that the compiler doesn't set the output variable to zero before each call to the kernel.

-* Kernels may be run on GPUs and therefore must not have any logging or exit methods in them, this includes ``LOG_LEVEL_ERROR``, ``lfric_abort``, ``exit`` and the ``STOP`` statement.
+* Kernels may be run on GPUs and therefore must not have any logging or program termination methods in them, this includes``LOG_LEVEL_ERROR``, ``lfric_abort`` and the ``STOP`` statement.

-* Use of config in Kernels should be avoided if possible, splitting of Kernels and use of logic in the algorithm layer is preferred.
-If config is needed in a kernel the variables must pass through the interface **not** via the use statements.
-Only the parameter options are allowed to be passed through the use statement.
+* Use of config modules in kernels should be avoided if possible.
+If config variables are needed in a kernel, they must be passed through the interface **not** via the use statements.
+Only the constant parameter options are allowed to be passed through the use statement from config modules.

+* Logic should be avoided where possible in kernels.
+Kernels should be simple and focused on performing a single operation.
+If logic is needed, it should be implemented in the algorithm layer and appropriate arguments passed to the kernel via the interface.
+Kernels should not contain complex logic or control flow statements such as ``if``, ``select case``, or ``do while`` loops.
+  Instead, use the algorithm layer to handle such logic and pass the necessary parameters to the kernel.

+* Kernels must not use the ``use`` statement to access variables from other modules.
+Instead, the kernel must declare all variables it needs to access in its argument list.
+This is because the PSyclone code generator will not generate GPU compatible code if the kernel uses the ``use`` statement to access variables from other modules.
+If there is a need to pass variables to a kernel that are not currently supported by PSyclone, then the developer should contact the system maintainers to discuss the issue.

-* Calls to functions and subroutines from kernels should be avoided if possible.
+* Calls to functions and subroutines in other modules from kernels should be avoided if possible.
+While historically this has been allowed, it causes problems for the PSyclone when generating GPU code.
-  When running on a GPU additional information must be provided on the locations of any subroutines called from a kernel.
-If you believe this capability is needed please discuss with the system maintainers first.

 PSyclone and psykal-lite code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^